cometa-rocks/cometa/README.md

 ## Why Co.Meta?

+In today's landscape where AI and open source are rapidly advancing, robust software security is not optional.
 Co.Meta is a cutting-edge, open-source meta-test product with an enterprise-grade architecture and security.
 Built with love for DevOps, SDET, and QA engineers, offering both Codeless & Coding approaches.

 ## One More Thing...
 Imagine a world where testing isn't just about finding bugs.
 It's about creating perfect user experiences, across every system, every time.
 Where you choose Codeless simplicity or full-code power — effortlessly.
 That world is here.